AriFordsham/GHCWiki/trac-accessibility.md

 # Accessibility Support in Trac

 Not every user has a graphic environment with a mouse or other pointing device.
-Some users rely on keyboard, alternative keyboard or voice input to navigate links, activate form controls, etc. In Trac, we work to assure users may interact with devices other than a pointing device.

-The keyboard shortcuts must be enabled for a session through the [Keyboard Shortcuts](/trac/ghc/prefs/keybindings) preferences panel.
+Some users rely on keyboard, alternative keyboard or voice input to navigate links and activate form controls.
+In a Trac session, users can use devices other than a pointing device by enabling keyboard shortcuts through the [Keyboard Shortcuts](/trac/ghc/prefs/keybindings) preferences panel.

 Trac supports accessibility keys for the most common operations.
+The access keys differ by browser and the following work for several browsers:

 - on Linux platforms, press any of the keys listed below in combination with the `<Alt>` key
-- on a Mac, use the `<ctrl>` key instead
+- on a Mac, use the `<Ctrl>` + `<Opt>` key instead
 - on Windows, you need to hit `<Shift> + <Alt> + <Key>`.
-This works for most browsers (Firefox, Chrome, Safari and Internet Explorer)
+This works for the most common browsers, such as Firefox, Chrome, Safari and Internet Explorer

+Also see [ access in different browsers](http://en.wikipedia.org/wiki/Access_key#Access_in_different_browsers) for more details.

 ## Global Access Keys